denodrivers/postgres/docs/README.md

 await client_2.end();
 ```

-Ending a client will cause it to destroy it's connection with the database,
+Ending a client will cause it to destroy its connection with the database,
 forcing you to reconnect in order to execute operations again.
 In Postgres,
 connections are a synonym for session, which means that temporal operations such
 as the creation of temporal tables or the use of the `PG_TEMP` schema will not